Hippocampus Disorders

 8. Neurodevelopmental disorders: Conditions affecting the growth and development of the brain, such as autism spectrum disorder.

-9. Traumatic brain injury: Damage to the brain caused by a sudden trauma or blow to the head.
+9. Traumatic brain injury: Damage to the brain caused by a sudden or blow to the head.

 Causes of Hippocampus Disorders: